This post may contain affiliate links. Please read our disclosure policy.

 - Add both milks and raisins and gently stir again.

-- Pour mixture into a large casserole dish like we show in our photo, or in a 13×9-inch pan.
+- Pour mixture into a deep oval casserole dish like we show in our photo, or into a 13×9-inch casserole dish.
+If using the 13×9-inch casserole dish, baking time will be less.

-- Bake for 1 hour until custard is set and lightly golden on top.
+- Bake for 45-55 minutes until custard is set and lightly golden on top.
+The timing depends on whether you use a deep dish or a shallow dish.

 - Allow to cool slightly before serving.